lupyuen/lupyuen.github.io/src/dsi.md

 _Why are we doing this?_

-TODO

-We're now porting [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/uboot) to PinePhone But it wouldn't be interesting
+We're now porting [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/uboot) to PinePhone.

-Until we show something on the display!
-Creating a NuttX Driver
+But it will look awfully dull until we __render something__ on PinePhone's LCD Display!

+That's why we're probing the internals of PinePhone to create a __NuttX Display Driver__.

-We'll come back to this
+We'll come back to this.
 Let's continue the journey from our __NuttX Porting Journal__...

 -   [__lupyuen/pinephone-nuttx__](https://github.com/lupyuen/pinephone-nuttx)

 # Before We Start

+_Does PinePhone's Display have anything in common with PineTime Smartwatch?_

+Sounds unbelievable, but PineTime's __ST7789 Display Controller__ has plenty in common with PinePhone's Display!

 TODO